convro/convro-6-protocol/docs/crypto/c6p-encoding-and-canonicalization.md

 # C6P Encoding & Canonicalization (v1)

 **Status:** Production / normative
-**Scope:** Canonical bytes for every field that crosses module/language boundaries; hex/base64url rules; endianness; JSON canonical forms; strict decoding; “no ambiguity” policy.
+**Scope:** Canonical bytes for every field crossing module/language boundaries; strict hex/base64url rules; endianness; JSON wire contracts; strict decoding; “no ambiguity” policy.
+**Registry authority:** `docs/crypto/c6p-crypto-registry.md` (wire-stable IDs, suites, types)
-**Depends on:** `docs/crypto/c6p-crypto-registry.md`, `docs/crypto/c6p-key-schedule.md`, `docs/crypto/c6p-aead-and-aad.md`, `docs/handshake/island-accord-wire.md`
+**Depends on:** `docs/crypto/c6p-crypto-registry.md`, `docs/crypto/c6p-key-schedule.md`, `docs/crypto/c6p-aead-and-aad.md`, `docs/crypto/c6p-nonce-policy.md`, `docs/handshake/island-accord-wire.md`
-**Applies to:** Rust core, Node backend, Swift client (and any future implementation).
+**Applies to:** Rust core, Node backend, Swift bridge/client (and any future implementation).

 This document is deliberately strict.
 If something is “almost valid”, it MUST be rejected.

+> **Authority rule (normative):** If any document conflicts with the registry’s fixed sizes / IDs / suite mapping, the other document MUST be updated.
+> This file is aligned to the registry as canonical.

 ---

 ## 0. Design Principles (Non-negotiable)

-1. **One canonical byte representation** for every logical value.
+1. **One canonical byte representation** for every logical value used in crypto.
 2. **Round-trip determinism** across Rust/Node/Swift.
-3. **Fail-closed** parsing: reject invalid/ambiguous encodings.
+3. **Fail-closed parsing:** reject invalid/ambiguous encodings.
-4. **No “helpful” normalization** (no trimming, no case-folding beyond what is explicitly permitted).
+4. **No “helpful normalization”** (no trimming, no case-folding unless explicitly permitted).
-5. **No dual encodings** for the same field (e.g., sometimes hex, sometimes base64url) unless explicitly specified.
+5. **No dual encodings** for the same field unless explicitly specified.
-6. **No locale/timezone effects** in cryptographic or protocol-critical material.
+6. **No locale/timezone effects** in protocol-critical material.
+7. **Registry-aligned:** fixed sizes, IDs, and suite mapping MUST match `c6p-crypto-registry.md`.

 ---

 ## 1. Terminology

-- **Canonical bytes**: the unique byte sequence that represents a value *inside cryptographic operations* (hashing/AAD/KDF signatures).
+- **Canonical bytes:** the unique byte sequence that represents a value inside cryptographic operations (hashing/AAD/KDF/signatures).
-- **Wire form**: the representation sent on the network (JSON fields, query parameters, websocket frames).
+- **Wire form:** the representation sent on the network (JSON fields, query parameters, websocket frames).
-- **Transport encoding**: hex or base64url used to carry bytes over JSON.
+- **Transport encoding:** hex or base64url used to carry bytes over JSON.

 ---

-## 2. Global Encoding Rules
+## 2. Global Encoding Rules (Wire)

 ### 2.1 ASCII labels
-Protocol labels used in transcripts/KDF info/AAD are ASCII byte strings, not Unicode.
+Protocol labels used in transcripts/KDF info/AAD are **ASCII byte strings**, not Unicode.

 - MUST be ASCII
 - MUST be exactly as specified (case-sensitive)
 - MUST NOT include trailing NUL
-- MUST NOT include whitespace unless explicitly included in the label string
+- MUST NOT include whitespace unless explicitly present in the label bytes

-Examples:
+Examples (illustrative, registry defines the authoritative list):
-- `"C6P_AAD_V1"` (ASCII bytes)
+- `"C6P_AAD_V1"`
-- `"C6P_HANDSHAKE99_V1"` / `"C6P_PREKEY_V1"` (if used in IslandAccord v1 as specified in handshake docs)
+- `"C6P_ISLAND_ACCORD_V1"`
+- `"C6P_PREKEY_V1"`
+- `"C6P_KC_V1"`

 ### 2.2 Whitespace policy
 **No trimming** in decoding of security-critical fields:

 - hex strings: MUST NOT contain whitespace
 - base64url strings: MUST NOT contain whitespace
 - IDs: MUST NOT contain whitespace
 - signatures: MUST NOT contain whitespace
+- counters (wire string): MUST NOT contain whitespace

-If a value arrives with leading/trailing whitespace -> reject.
+If any value arrives with leading/trailing whitespace → reject.

 ### 2.3 Case policy
-- **hex**: MUST be lowercase on the wire (JSON).
+- **hex:** MUST be lowercase on the wire (`[0-9a-f]` only).
-  - Decoder MAY accept uppercase **only** if explicitly allowed for that field.
-  - Default: reject uppercase to prevent dual canonical forms.
+  Default behavior: reject uppercase to prevent dual canonical forms.
-- **base64url**: case-sensitive; MUST use URL-safe alphabet (`A–Z a–z 0–9 - _`) with **no padding**.
+- **base64url:** case-sensitive and MUST use URL-safe alphabet (`A–Z a–z 0–9 - _`) with **no padding**.

 ### 2.4 Length policy
-All fixed-size fields MUST validate their decoded length exactly.
+All fixed-size fields MUST validate decoded length exactly.
-- If it’s 31 or 33 bytes -> reject.
+- 31 or 33 bytes → reject
-- “Close enough” -> reject.
+- “close enough” → reject

 ---